Brighton94/piml-in-metal-am/README.md

 - On Windows, typically UID=1000 and GID=1000 (if using WSL)

 You can find these by running `id -u` and `id -g` in the terminal (WSL terminal on Windows).

+### Project Status

+Since this project is ongoing, this repo currently serves as a machine learning operations for research projects template.